OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 you may have multiple lessons within a unit.
 Your course must have at least one unit and one Lesson.

-Adding a Lesson to a Unit
+Add a Lesson to a Unit
 --------------------------------------

 After creating your unit, add a lesson to the unit.